rachelrf/laudatory-flannel/README.md

-# Marco
+# Whereabouts

+Location-based social media app for posting events either publically or to friends.
 More time with friends, less time planning.
-Marco polo.

 ## Team